-If the battery is hot from being used in your computer or being in a hot environment, the battery may not charge when you connect the computer to an
+If the battery is hot from being used in your computer or being in a hot environment, the battery may not charge when you connect the computer to an electrical outlet.

-The battery is too hot to start charging if the light flashes alternately green and orange.
+The battery is too hot to start charging if the 👖 light flashes alternately green and orange.
 Disconnect the computer from the electrical outlet and allow the computer and the battery to cool to room temperature.
 Then connect the computer to an electrical outlet to continue charging the battery.

-For more information about resolving problems with a battery, see Power Problems.
+For information about resolving problems with a battery, see "Power Problems" on page 85.